 In fact, some companies specialize in this area – online ADHD diagnosis, psychiatrist appointments, and treatment.
 We’ll walk through what this whole process looks like, how much it costs, and how it’s fully legal.
 No loopholes, nothing sketchy, just a new evolution of mental healthcare.

-Unfortunately, times have changed since we first published this article, and it’s now far more difficult to be prescribed controlled substances online.
-If you’re open to natural supplements for brain health, though, consider checking out our research on the best nootropics for ADHD.
+It’s also worth mentioning that if you’re open to natural supplements for brain health, you should consider checking out our research on the best nootropics for ADHD.
 You won’t be disappointed.

 If you wanna stick around here, though, some quick background and disclaimers on Adderall.

 What does Adderall do?

 Adderall and its generic counterparts are powerful stimulants that help those with ADHD stay on top of their lives.
 For many people out there, it can be invaluable to their success in life – professionally, in daily life, and otherwise.